arduino/arduino-lint/docs/CONTRIBUTING.md

 #### Documentation publishing

-The arduino-lint git repository has a special branch called `gh-pages` that contains the generated HTML code for the documentation website.
+The Arduino Lint git repository has a special branch called `gh-pages` that contains the generated HTML code for the documentation website.
 Every time a change is pushed to this special branch, GitHub automatically triggers a deployment to pull the change and publish a new version of the website.
 Do not open Pull Requests to push changes to the `gh-pages` branch; that will be done exclusively from the CI.